6 Police Officers Shot In Separate Incidents In Florida, Pennsylvania

 Orange County Mayor Teresa Jacobs had earlier written on Twitter that both had been killed, calling the shooting a "[h]eartbreaking loss of two of Kissimmee's finest officers."

-Police believe there was one shooter; they have a "strong suspect" in custody, along with two others and are still looking for one other person, O'Dell said.
+Kissimmee Police Chief Jeff O'Dell said Saturday that 45-year-old Everett Miller was arrested several hours after the shootings, charged with first-degree murder for killing Baxter.
+Authorities didn't say if Miller's facing charges for Howard's death.

+According to the police chief, Miller, was a Marine veteran recently committed involuntarily for a mental evaluation by the Osceola County Sheriff's Office, and had threatened law enforcement on Facebook, O'Dell said.

-"This is a tough time for each one of us," the chief told reporters.
+"This is a tough time for each one of us," he told reporters .
 O'Dell said the department hasn't "experienced this in over 25 years."

 The officers were shot in an area with "some drug activity," he said.